-Historically, the Site was part of the Con Edison Manufactured Gas Plant (MGP) that was initially constructed between 1924 and 1926 and operated until the early 1960s.
-The plant was constructed to manufacture both oven gas and carbureted water gas, producing coke, ammonium sulfate, coal tar, water gas tar, and light oil as major by-products.
-In total, approximately 46 buildings or structures existed on the former Con Edison facility that were actively involved in gas production.
+The Site was originally part of the Con Edison Manufactured Gas Plant (MGP) that operated from 1926 until the early 1960s.
+Gas operations included a coke/oven gas plant, a carbureted water gas plant, a light oil plant, and a liquid petroleum production area.
+In total, approximately 46 buildings or structures existed on the former Con Edison MGP facility that were actively involved in gas production.